Fixel-Institute/BRAVO/docs/PythonModules/NeuralActivityStreaming.rst

-Indefinite Streaming Pipeline
+Neural Activity Streaming
 =============================================

 Overview
 ---------------------------------------------
-The Indefinite Streaming Pipeline is a Python module specific for handling Indefinite Streaming data format from Percept.
+The Neural Activity Streaming Pipeline is a Python module specific for handling Streaming data format from third party medical device.
 This section will go over all functions implemented and provide sufficient details on pipeline implementation.

 Methods
 ---------------------------------------------
-.. automodule:: Percept.IndefiniteStream
+.. automodule:: Percept.BrainSenseStream
     :members: